MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 However, the LLMs behind ChatGPT, Llama or Open Assistant are not limited to this.
 You can provide them with a question and receive an answer.
 To enable this behavior, essentially we continue with the training, but swap out the data.
 Specifically, a human-written dataset of questions as input and answers as output is derived.

 > Think of this as the second stage of a [Transfer Learning](https://www.informatica.si/index.php/informatica/article/view/2828) process.
 The first stage was high quantity, low task-specific quality.
 The second stage now provides less quantity, but task specification.
-This is a special case of transfer learning, called **Finetuning**.
+This is a special case of transfer learning, called **finetuning**.
 For OpenAI, the process is outlined in [this paper](https://arxiv.org/abs/2203.02155).

 <img src="./img/Pasted%20image%2020231123122521.png" width="300" height="auto" />

-The fact that Finetuning works so well is remarkable.
-The reason as to why however is not well understood.
+The fact that finetuning works *so* well is remarkable.
+The reason as to why however is not well understood.<br>
 Knowledge and task-specificity come together here.

 <img src="./img/Pasted%20image%2020231123122701.png" width="400" height="auto" />

-On collection of misbehaviors: We monitor an assistant model in its Q-A capabilities.
-If answers are not as we intend them to be, we make the human feedback loop provide a correct A, given Q. This is then added to the weekly finetuning loop.
+On the collection of misbehaviors: We monitor an assistant model in its $Q$-$A$ capabilities.
+If answers are not as we intend them to be, we make the human feedback loop provide a correct $A$, given $Q$.
+This is then added to the weekly finetuning loop.

 The above discussed Llama-2 series was released containing both the base models and already finetuned models, providing you a basis for your own, cheaper, finetuning.

-*Wait, there's more.*<br>The state of the art in finetuning involves a third stage.
+*Wait, there's more.*<br>The state of the art in finetuning involves at least a third stage.<br>
 This is based on reasoning that providing two answers and having the user select the more fitting one is cheaper.
 This behavior can be encountered sometimes e.g. in ChatGPT.
 At OpenAI, this third stage is called [RLHF](https://openai.com/research/learning-from-human-preferences).

 ### Performance Evaluation